dojonorth/fun-basics-dojo/README.md

 ImprovedWildCodemonCaptureSpec and rewrite the series of flatMap calls as a 'for' comprehension.

 Additional notes:
 * You'll need the map and flatMap methods on the actual class instance instead of in the companion object for this to work.
-Feel free to just calls the companion object methods.
+Feel free to just write implementations that delegate to the companion object methods.
-* The for-comprehension also supportsadditional behaviour such as if statements.
+* The for-comprehension also supports additional behaviour such as if statements.
 If you add this, then you'll need to include additional methods filter or withFilter.
 TODO: Write this and do the solution (see example https://stackoverflow.com/questions/35761043/how-to-make-your-own-for-comprehension-compliant-scala-monad).

 #### Monad Usage
-There are a lots of mainstream monads out there in the world of FP.
+There are lots of useful monads out there.
 Throughout the dojo, we've focused on Option and mentioned List and Future several times.
 A few other mainstream moands that are worth knowing about (and that the cats library provides default implementations of) include:
 * *Identity:* Dreary, but useful.
 The identity monad simply wraps a value into a monad.
-Unlike all other monads, it doesn't add any special behaviour, but it does let you trivially wrap a value into a monad, so you can use it in a context that expects a monad.
+Unlike all other monads, it doesn't add any special behaviour, but it does let you trivially wrap a value, so you can use it in a context that expects a monad.
 * *Either:* The Either monad allows you to encapsulate two values, one of which represents a success case and one of which represents a failure.
 There's a interesting discussion on this in the [Pink Book](http://underscore.io/books/advanced-scala/).
 Essentially, it didn't used to be a monad until Scala 2.12, when it became **biased** - the right side was given the semantics of being the correct value, which allowed for map and flatMap to be defied on it.
 * *Eval:* Provides an abstraction layer over a function that allows us to control when it is evaluated.
-This may be immediate (like val), on use (like def), or just after the first usage then cached (like lazy val).
+This may be immediate (like val), on read (like def), or evaluated cached after the first use (like lazy val).
 * *Writer:* Allows us to associate a continuous log with computations.
 This is particularly useful in the case when we're producing a log across across multiple concurrent threads, whereby traditional logging techniques run the risk of interleaving messages.
-* *Reader:* Used to compose operations that depend on some single dependency.
+* *Reader:* Used to compose operations that require some single dependency.
 The typical usecase is some configuration object that is needed in multiple areas.
-The reader can be used to compose all the dependant operations into one composite operation that we can then pass the configuration too and will execute in order.
+The reader can be used to compose all the dependant operations into one composite operation that we can then pass the configuration to and will execute in order.
 In essence, this gives us a form of basic functional DI.
 * *State:* The state monad is similar to the reader monad, but instead of being limited to reading from a dependency, in this case, the state, it also allows for it to be altered.
-The power of the monad comes from the ability to then combine multiple state monads taht each represent atomic operations on the state then and seamlessly convey the resultant state between them.
+The power of the monad comes from the ability to then combine multiple state monads that each represent atomic operations on the state then and seamlessly convey the changing state object between them.
 This provides a way of encapsulating mutation in a functional way.

 You can find much more detailed explaanations on these monad types in these places:
 * [The Pink Book](http://underscore.io/books/advanced-scala/): Detailed listings for these monads, with an emphasis on Scala and Cats.